Otrivin Menthol Nasal Spray (Xylometazoline Hydrochloride)

 Pregnancy and Breastfeeding

 Do not use Otrivin Menthol Nasal Spray if you are pregnant.
-If you are breastfeeding, this medication should only be used if recommended by your doctor.
+If breastfeeding, consult your doctor before use.

 Drug Interactions